Free Salzburg Walking Tour:

-12. Old Market (Alter Markt):
+14. Old Market Square (Alter Markt):

 The weekly fresh produce market moved to University Square in 1857, but the Old Market (Alter Markt) is still great to visit as there are tons of shops and stands selling excellent tourist souvenirs.
-Some buildings of note around the square are Salzburg’s smallest house (#10a) and the old Royal pharmacy called the Hofapotheke (#6, website).
+Some buildings of note around the square are Salzburg’s smallest house (#10a), and the old Royal pharmacy called the Hofapotheke (#6, website).
 The former Royal pharmacy dates back to 1591, has a beautiful Rococo facade which as added in 1777, and is fun to photograph.

 Just off the Northwest corner of the Old Market is the slightly hidden Old Town Hall (Alter Rathaus).
 Built in the 1300s as a Citizen’s Hall, the city bought the building to use as the Town Hall in 1407 and added the bell/clock tower.
-The tower served as the lookout for the nightwatchman in Medieval times and its clock also has a timeless moon dial.
-In 1618, the marble statue of Justitian was added above the door to represent the justice of the court inside.
-The Old Town Hall was given a Rocco-style facade in 1772 and the government offices later moved to Mirabell Palace in 1947.
+The tower served as the lookout for the nightwatchman in Medieval times, and its clock also has a timeless moon dial.
+In 1618, the marble statue of Justinian was added above the door to represent the justice of the court inside.
+The Old Town Hall was given a Rocco-style facade in 1772, and the government offices later moved to Mirabell Palace in 1947.

-13. Old Residenz Palace:
+15. Old Residenz Palace:

 About Old Residenz Palace: When they call it the Old Residenz Palace, they aren’t kidding.
 There has been a mansion here for Salzburg’s Archbishop since 1120AD including the current one which was rebuilt in 1596 as part of an Italianate makeover.
-In order to enlarge the Old Residenz Palace and open up a new town square, the Archbishop had to tear down a bunch of Medieval homes and a cemetery which themselves had been built over an ancient Roman forum.
+To enlarge the Old Residenz Palace and open up a new town square, the Archbishop had to tear down a bunch of Medieval homes and a cemetery which themselves had been built over an ancient Roman forum.

 Hours: Wednesday-Monday 10am-5pm; Closed Tuesdays.
 Time Required: It takes about 30 minutes for the Staterooms and 45 minutes for the art gallery.
 Cost: Adults 12€; Kids 5€; Family Pass 22€.
 Guided Tours: 90-120 minute guided tours for large groups; audio guides are also available for smaller groups and individuals.
 Website: Here.

-14. Salzburg Cathedral (Salzburger Dom):
+16. Salzburg Cathedral (Salzburger Dom):

 About Salzburg Cathedral: The Salzburg Cathedral (Dom) is by far the biggest church in Old Town, faces 3 town squares at once, and is where Mozart was baptized.
 The original Christian parish on the grounds was completed by Saint Virgil (Bishop from 767-84) and was about half the size of the current Cathedral.
 This first parish was consecrated on September 24th, 774 when the remains of Saint Rupert were moved here and an annual festival still marks the day.
 Saint Rupert was the Bishop of Worms who came here in 696 to establish a new center to spread Christianity in the region.
 Rupert spent the next 20 years building churches and a convent in what remained from the then sparsely occupied Roman town of Juvavum which once filled all of today’s Old Town.
 While Saint Rupert’s work is considered the founding of modern town, the name Salzburg wasn’t used until after Bishop Virgil (from Ireland) took over the church building work of his predecessors and was in honor of the ancient fort that was on the site of Nonnberg Abbey.